Autumn Sky Poetry DAILY is CLOSED to submissions until October 8, 2021.

-1. You published my poem but it has a typo/error/glaring hideous mistake!
-What do I do?
+2. You published my poem but it has a typo/error/glaring hideous mistake!
+Why don’t you send out proofs?
+How do I get this fixed?

 Send me an email and I’ll re-tag the poem correctly.